-This complex is a unique testimony of the history of Christianity and visiting it will be a striking experience for believers and non-believers alike.
-At the centre of it, the Basilica dedicated to the Most Holy Saviour and of Saints John the Baptist and the Evangelist.
-The oldest church in the history of Christianity, built by the will of Emperor Constantine after his conversion and his victory over Maxentius, it was consecrated in 324 AD.
-For this reason it is defined the mater et caput of all the churches of Rome and of the world.
+This complex is a unique witness of the history of Christianity and visiting it will be a striking experience for both believers and non-believers.
+At the centre of the complex, there is the Basilica dedicated to the Most Holy Saviour and of Saints John the Baptist and the Evangelist.
+The oldest church in the history of Christianity, built by the Emperor Constantine after his conversion and his victory over Maxentius, it was consecrated in 324 AD.
+For this reason it is defined the "mater et caput" of all the churches of Rome and the world.

 This is where the Baptistery was built, for a long time the only place where the faithful could be baptised.

-At the heart of it, the Patriarchio, the seat of the Pontiffs until the early 14th century.
-After exile in Avignon, France, the residence of the Popes was moved to the Vatican.
+In the heart of it, the Patriarchio, the seat of the Pontiffs until the early 14th century.
+After exile in Avignon the residence of the Popes was moved to the Vatican.

 The mother of Constantine brought here from Jerusalem the Stairs of the Praetorium, climbed by Jesus during his trial.
 One of its Chapels contains the Sancta Sanctorum, where the most sacred relics of Christianity were protected.

-With the transformations of the following centuries, in particular those of the mid-17th century, the Basilica took on its current form and, because of its beauty, has been defined "Aurea", golden.hide
+With the transformations of the following centuries, in particular those of the mid-17th century, the Basilica assumed the current form and, because of its beauty, has been defined "Aurea", that means made of gold.hide

-The Lateran complex consists of several high interest sites: the Basilica, the Cloister and the Treasure Museum, the Baptistery and the Holy Stairs, which contain the casket of the Chapel Papal of the Sancta Sanctorum.
+The Lateran complex consists of several high interest sites: the Basilica, the Cloister, the Baptistery and the Holy Stairs, which contain the Chapel of the Sancta Sanctorum.

-According to the time you can spend there and your interests, it’s possible to visit all the sites subsequently or only some of them.
+According to the time you can spend here and to your interests, you can visit all the sites in sequence or just some of them.

 Our special ticket allows you to easily access the complex and visit all the points of interest in around 2 hours with a multilingual audio-guide system.

-We suggest you begin by visiting the Basilica with the Cloister and the Treasure Museum and to then proceed outside the church to the Baptistery located in the square behind.
+We suggest you to start visiting the Basilica with the Cloister and the Treasure Museum and then to proceed out the church to the Baptistery located in the square behind.

-You can then complete your tour by visiting the building of the Holy Stairs, located on the right of the Basilica, and admiring the Chapel of the Sancta Sanctorum.
+You can then complete your tour by visiting the building of the Holy Stairs and admiring the Chapel of the Sancta Sanctorum.

 If you only have one hour, we suggest visiting the Basilica and its Cloister first, followed by the Holy Stairs and Sancta Sanctorum.hide